Dali-Tsyb/shadowstar-mini-app/README.md

 - Swiper.js
 - Planning to integrate with:
   - Backend via Axios
-  - Telegram API for mini app deployment
+  - Redux

 ## 🚧 Project Status

 I've recently set up routing to add second page of my app and added Swiper.js slider with 'cards' animation to make it look even more like a real dnd game!
 Right now I'm testing backend requests and integrating server logic into frontend.
 At this moment my to do list looks like this:
-- divide current component into smaller chunks for reusability & easier maintenance
+- ✅ divide current component into smaller chunks for reusability & easier maintenance
 - test backend server
 - integrate it with frontend
-- fix some UI flaws (submitting game-code, selecting character etc.)
+- ✅ fix some UI flaws (submitting game-code, selecting character etc.)
 - add inventory page
 - add abilities page